ehector/fusQIF/README.md

 - src/QIF-fusion.cpp: this file defines the Rcpp functions that compute the fused updates for the mean regression parameters.
 - R/estimation-funcs-package.R: this file defines the R functions for the fused QIF estimation of model parameters.
 - R/generate-datasets.R: this file defines the R functions to generate sample data to reproduce results in the manuscript
+- the simulation_pipeline_code folder is not part of the R package but is made available to reproduce the results in Hector (2023).
+This folder has its own README file.

 The fusQIF man file contains three examples for running the regression models from the paper.